buzzn/app.buzzn.net/README.md

-We took the legacy app.buzzn.net offline when it's SSL certificiate expired.
-This is a temporary notice/placeholder until we release the new admin.buzzn.io / display.buzzn.io apps.
+We took the legacy app.buzzn.net offline when it's SSL certificate expired.
+This is a temporary notice/placeholder HTML page until we release the new admin.buzzn.io and display.buzzn.io apps.

 **How to deploy**